JesSchattschneider/project-1-bootcamp-group-1/project-plan-template.md

 ## Objective

-A short statement about the objective of your project.

-Example:

-> The objective of our project is to provide analytical datasets from our Orders API and Customers database.
+> The objective of our project is to provide analytical datasets from jobs posted in Findwork API and their relation to the population size of where these opportunities are available.

 ## Consumers

-What users would find your data useful?
-How do they want to access the data?

-Example:

-> The users of our datasets are Data Analysts and the Production team in the business.
+New data engineers who want to know where to look for jobs and which cities have the potential of being less competitive based on their population size.

 ## Questions